 As referred to earlier, the Licensing Authority will encourage entertainment providers to promote a range of entertainment.
 In tandem with this, the Licensing Authority will monitor the impact of licensing on the provision of licensed entertainment, in particular with regard to live music and dancing.
-The views of the Rutland Arts Forum will be sought on a regular basis.
+The views of Arts for Rutland will be sought on a regular basis